Applying for an Exemption

 This generally includes low risk projects such as farm buildings, marquees and tents.

-Council has a general exemption policy to allow the construction of a farm building in the rural environment provided it meets criteria listed in the exemption application form.
+Council has a general exemption policy to allow the construction of a farm building in the rural environment provided it meets criteria listed in the Farm Building Exemption application form.

 In order to apply for an exemption under Schedule 1, Part 1, s2 you will need to complete the following application form, provide details/drawings that show the extent of the proposed exempt work and pay the non-refundable fee.